Help2Pay Review

 Coverage Analysis

 Nine ASEAN markets and nothing else.
 Malaysia is the deepest country, with FPX and Maybank2u connectivity covering essentially the full retail banking population.
 Indonesia is the second core market with BCA, Mandiri, BNI and BRI connections.
 Vietnam runs through Vietcombank, Techcombank, Sacombank and several smaller commercial banks.
 Thailand covers Bangkok Bank, Kasikornbank, Siam Commercial Bank and Krungthai.
 The Philippines is the third tier with BDO, Metrobank, UnionBank and a partial RCBC presence.
-Singapore, Cambodia, Myanmar and Brunei sit at the edge — bank connectivity exists but the product is not as deep as in the four core countries.
-India is mentioned in currency support (INR) but is not a meaningful deposit market for Help2Pay; Indian forex and crypto deposit flows are dominated by UPI specialists like Cashfree, Razorpay and PayU.
+Singapore, Cambodia, Myanmar and Brunei sit at the edge, where bank connectivity exists but the product is not as deep as in the four core countries.
+India is mentioned in currency support (INR) but is not a meaningful deposit market for Help2Pay, since Indian forex and crypto deposit flows are dominated by UPI specialists like Cashfree, Razorpay and PayU.
 Timor-Leste and Laos are explicitly out of coverage.
-Anywhere outside ASEAN — Europe, MENA, Africa, Americas — Help2Pay does not operate.
+Anywhere outside ASEAN (Europe, MENA, Africa, the Americas) Help2Pay does not operate.

 Regional Breakdown

-The country footprint is the headline feature and the headline limitation.
-Operators evaluating Help2Pay should be specific about which ASEAN markets matter most: a Malaysia-and-Indonesia-led growth plan gets the strongest product from Help2Pay; a Philippines-and-Vietnam-led plan gets a credible but second-tier product; a Cambodia-Myanmar-Brunei plan gets a thin product.
+How useful Help2Pay is depends entirely on which ASEAN markets you need.
+Operators evaluating it should be specific about which ones matter most: a Malaysia-and-Indonesia-led growth plan gets the strongest product, a Philippines-and-Vietnam-led plan gets a credible but second-tier product, and a Cambodia-Myanmar-Brunei plan gets a thin one.
 Cross-checking with 2C2P (which covers seven of the same markets plus broader card acquiring) and MOLPay/Razer Merchant Services (Malaysia-strong with 100+ APAC bank connections) is the right next step before committing.

 Key Features for iGaming Operators